Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/04-using-jars-from-euclid.md

 - Refer to the image below for an illustration of the mentioned directory and files:
 ![euclid jar directories](/img/sdk/euclid-jar-directories.png)

-## Sending the JARs to the Base Instance
+## Sending the Euclid JARs to the Base Instance

 - Use `scp` to transfer the JARs to the base instance.